arnoldtics/ChristmasLogistics_SantaClausModel/README.md

 - Implement each node of the graph with the corresponding information for the model: coordinates and the number of Christmas gifts.
 - Implement a search algorithm to find an efficient path for Santa's route in the graph
 - Use constant speed to create a visualization of Santa's trajectory across the entire graph
-- Determine the initial conditions of the model in order to make Christmas happen.
+- Determine the initial conditions of the model in order to prove if Christmas could happen.

 ## Mathematical and computational tools
 1. Graph Representation: